Shots Fired At Sony With New Cross-Play Trailer For ‘Minecraft’

 “We’re always open to hearing what the PlayStation community is interested in to enhance their gaming experience.
 Fortnite is already a huge hit with PS4 fans, offering a true free-to-play experience so gamers can jump in and play online.
 With 79 million PS4s sold around the world and more than 80 million monthly active users on PlayStation Network, we’ve built a huge community of gamers who can play together on Fortnite and all online titles.
 We also offer Fortnite cross-play support with PC, Mac, iOS, and Android devices, expanding the opportunity for Fortnite fans on PS4 to play with even more gamers on other platforms.”

 It doesn’t seem like Sony is changing its stance on cross-play anytime soon.
 That hasn’t stopped Nintendo and Microsoft from capitalizing on the situation.
 In the newly-released trailer (which you can view below), both Nintendo and Microsoft hardware are shown off, which is a rather rare sight for the industry.
-The trailer also features a few splash images, adorned with the words: “Create Together/Explore Together/Survive Together/Better Together”.
+The trailer also features a few splash images, adorned with the words: “Create Together/Explore Together/Survive Together/Better Together.”
 With Nintendo and Microsoft’s trademark red and green colors on display, the absence of Sony’s signature blue is made even more apparent.

 Minecraft is available now on Xbox One, PlayStation 4, Nintendo Switch, PC, and a variety of mobile and handheld devices.